-The State of Tennessee Department of Safety and Homeland Security approve the standardized curriculums through the National Safety Council (NSC) and certifies our instructors and programs each year.
+The State of Tennessee Department of Safety and Homeland Se-First Offender (FOT) - a four hour curriculum covering traffic curity approve the standardized curriculums through the Nasafety rules and consequences, including laws on seat belts, child tional Safety Council (NSC) and certifies our instructors and prorestraint, speeding, DUI and most commonly committed traffic grams each year.
 The NSC curriculums are accepted in all 50 States and used by all branches of the military both in the U.S. and abroad.

 The school continues to diversify and condense duties allowing flexibility with a way to quickly respond to class need changes and enrollment referral patterns.
-Cross-training in the internal bookkeeping duties for the school is on the agenda for the upcoming
+Cross-training in the internal bookkeeping duties for the school is on the agenda for the upcoming year.